Jwely/espa-api/README.md

     * The admin API will allow operations & maintenance staff to monitor and manipulate the system as needed.

 2. All calls will be made over HTTPS only and will require HTTP Basic Authentication.
-    * Users will be authenticated against the ERS (EROS Registration System).
+    * Users will be authenticated against the ERS.
 Credentials used for EarthExplorer are used here.
     * The exception to this is the call to authenticate.
 This call is needed so clients are able to determine if a user should even be allowed to perform operations.
 This can later be modified to return roles.

 3. Each operation will be stateless.
 Sessions, cookies, etc will not be used.